jjjdev/nanogpt.rs/README.md

 Here we're building a simple and fast implementation of miniGPT that will reproduce GPT-2 level using rust.
 The aim is to build something that can iterate the training loop fast in as little lines of code as possible.
 Lets go!!

+Note: Still learning Rust, so any comments, improvements, or criticisms are welcome!